zeokku/vue-cli-plugin-pug-with-css-modules/readme.md

 ## Edge cases

-Sometimes it's needed to preserve id/class names, in this case use `--` as a prefix to preserve the name.
+Sometimes it's needed to preserve id/class names.
+In this scenario use `--` as a prefix to preserve the name.

 **ID Example:**